enszrlu/guidememaybe/project-definition.md

 **Sample User Flow (Narrative)**

 1. Alice opens the app in London → gives location permission
-2. The map loads centered on Alice’s GPS
+2. The map loads centered on Alice's GPS
-3. She sees pins for “Tower of London,” “Big Ben,” and “The Shard”
+3. She sees pins for "Tower of London," "Big Ben," and "The Shard"
-4. She taps the “Tower of London” pin
+4. She taps the "Tower of London" pin
-5. A preview card slides up with 3 photos and a “More Info” button
+5. A preview card slides up with 3 photos and a "More Info" button
-6. Taps “More Info” → a modal opens:
+6. Taps "More Info" → a modal opens:
     - Audio guide options load (Brief or In-Depth)
     - AI-generated summary loads
     - Alice selects "Brief Summary" and listens as she looks at the tower of london
-    - Buttons like “What’s the history?” are available
+    - Buttons like "What's the history?" are available
-    - Alice taps “Any dark facts?” → AI responds
+    - Alice taps "Any dark facts?" → AI responds
     - Audio autoplays, she listens while continuing her walk
 7. She closes the modal → back to exploring on the map